JuliaNLSolvers/NLsolve.jl/README.md

-If, in addition to `f(x::AbstractVector)`, there is a function `g(x::AbstractVector)` returning a newly-allocated matrix containing the Jacobian, `not_in_place` can be used to construct an object of type `DifferentiableMultivariateFunction` that can be used as first argument of `nlsolve`:
+If, in addition to `f(x::AbstractVector)`, there is a function `g(x::AbstractVector)` returning a newly-allocated matrix containing the Jacobian, `not_in_place` can be used to construct an object of type `DifferentiableVector` that can be used as first argument of `nlsolve`:

 ```jl